SGS Emergency Grant

 Eligibility

-- Are registered full-time in a degree program at the School of Graduate Studies;
+- Are registered full-time and in good academic standing, in an OSAP eligible degree program at the School of Graduate Studies;

 - Are experiencing an unanticipated financial emergency that impacts their ability to continue in their program;

-- Have first applied to the Ontario Student Assistance Program (OSAP) or other government student aid programs and have received an OSAP Notice of Assessment (domestic students only); and
+- Have applied for, and are in good standing with Ontario Student Assistance Program (OSAP) or other government student aid program (domestic students); and

-OISE students are asked to seek assistance through the OISE Bursary Program and consult with the OISE Financial Aid Coordinator at oise.financialaid@utoronto.ca for need-based assistance.
+OISE students should seek assistance through the OISE Bursary Program and consult with the OISE Financial Aid Coordinator at oise.financialaid@utoronto.ca

 Application Period

 Emergency Grant applications are generally not available between August 1st to October 30th in any academic year.
-It is expected that students register each academic year with a solid financial plan in place and have access to sufficient resources to support their studies for the duration of the academic year.
-The Emergency Grant cannot serve as a general source of funding or make up for a shortage in OSAP and other funding sources.
+It is expected that students register each year with a solid financial plan in place to support their studies.

 Students may normally apply for an SGS Emergency Grant once per academic year.
-In exceptional circumstances, a second application may be considered, but only where new and compelling information is available.
+In exceptional circumstances, a second application may be considered, where new and compelling information is available.

 Application Requirements

-The following are examples of supporting documents that may be required for the Financial Need Assessment Form:
+The following are examples of supporting documents that may be required for the Financial Need Assessment:

 - OSAP Notice of Assessment or Out-of-Province equivalent